-As an experienced Internet marketing entrepreneur, consultant, speaker, and author, Brian has spent much of the last 17 years helping companies excel online.
+As an experienced Internet marketing entrepreneur, consultant, speaker, and author, Brian has spent much of the past two decades helping companies excel on the Internet.
+His latest book, Content Marketing Ideas, has been highly praised by critics.
 He’s the head of well-established brands such as Uniseo (a boutique Internet marketing agency) and RedstoneX.com (a web design and online marketing company), where he brings a hype-free, seasoned approach to working with clients.
 You may have caught his appearances on CTV News or local radio shows.
 He writes about SEO, content marketing, social media, business, and entrepreneurship, among other topics.
-His work has been used by USA Today, ABC News, Social Media Today, Search Engine Journal, Business 2 Community, and other prominent sources.
-Brian holds two Master’s degrees, has taught university courses, and provides training services on topics such as SEO, content marketing, and social media.
+His work has been used by USA Today, ABC News, Social Media Today, Search Engine Journal, and other prominent sources.
+Brian holds two Master’s degrees, has taught university courses, and provides training services on Internet marketing.
 His love affair with WordPress began in 2005 when he started with version 1.6!

 Follow @brianrotsztein on Twitter.

-Brian will be giving a talk titled “Grow Your Audience with Content Marketing“.
+Brian will be giving a talk titled “Use Content Marketing to Better Reach Your Ideal Audience“.